RayFian/pertemuan-06/README.md

 ![alt text](image-4.png)

 In this practicum we asked to create counter as an implementation of how to manage state using Redux in NextJS.

+## Pertanyaan

+1. Apa kegunaan dari kode ini import { useEffect } from "react"; Pada file pages/_app.tsx? jelaskan

+### Jawaban
+The purpose of the code import { useEffect } from "react"; in the file pages/_app.tsx is to bring in the useEffect function from the React module.
+This function helps manage side effects in functional components.
+It's useful for things like handling actions when a component mounts, updates, or unmounts.

+2. Jika pada file pages/_app.tsx kita tidak menggunakan useEffect menghapus baris 3, dan baris 9-11, apa yang akan terjadi?

+### Jawaban
+If lines 3 and 9-11, which contain the usage of useEffect, are removed from the file pages/_app.tsx, there won't be any noticeable effect on the _app.tsx component.
+However, if the _app.tsx component is used to manage something that requires side effects, such as setting metadata on page changes, then that functionality will be lost.

+3. Mengapa di react/nextjs penulisan tag html untuk class, harus diganti menjadi className?

+### Jawaban
+In React/Next.js, using className instead of class in HTML tags is done because JSX, the syntax extension used by React, conflicts with the JavaScript keyword class.
+To avoid confusion between HTML attributes and class usage in JavaScript, HTML attribute class is replaced with className in JSX.

+4. Apakah store pada nextjs bisa menyimpan banyak redux reducer?

+### Jawaban
+In Next.js, a store typically refers to state management, especially when using Redux.
+The Redux store in Next.js can store multiple reducers.
+The store.js file is where the Redux store is usually defined and configured.
+It includes creating the store, combining reducers, and applying middleware if needed.
+This file is important as it serves as the central place for state management in Next.js applications using Redux.

+5. Jelaskan kegunaan dari file store.js!

+### Jawaban
+In the file pages/login.tsx, the code const { isLogin } = useSelector((state) => state.auth); is used to retrieve the value isLogin from the Redux state stored in the auth reducer.
+This indicates that the login.tsx component uses Redux to manage the user's login status.
+The value isLogin is likely used to control the display or behavior of the component based on the user's login status.

+6. Pada file pages/login.tsx, apa maksud dari kode ini ? const { isLogin } = useSelector((state) => state.auth);

+### Jawaban
+In the file pages/counter.tsx, the code const {totalCounter} = useSelector((state) => state.counter); is used to fetch the value totalCounter from the Redux state stored in the counter reducer.
+This indicates that the counter.tsx component uses Redux to manage state related to counting.
+The value totalCounter is likely used to display the total count or perform other operations related to counting within the component.

+7. Pada file pages/counter.tsx, apa maksud dari kode ini? const {totalCounter} = useSelector((state) => state.counter);

+### Jawaban
+In the file pages/counter.tsx, the code const {totalCounter} = useSelector((state) => state.counter); means that it's using the useSelector hook from the React Redux library to access the totalCounter value from the Redux state.
+This line is extracting the totalCounter property from the state.counter object.